barbking/angular-high-fives/README.md

 # Fictional Character High Five-Off - Angular Assignment

-In this assignment, you'll be making a making an app to high-five fictional characters.
-However, each fictional character's skill with high-fiving will be randomly generated.
+In this assignment at Prime, I had to make an app to high-five fictional characters.
+This was one of my first assignments using Angular.
+Each fictional character's skill with high-fiving will be randomly generated.
 And each high five may or may not work!

 ## Setup